Ideflop/SNCF/README.md

 ### Description of each file ###

-download.py : File that download the data
+download.py : Download the data from an api

-extract.py : give the data thah sql.py needs
+extract.py : Give the data that sql.py needs

-sql.py : execute all the sql code
+sql.py : Execute all the sql code

  - - - -